Curated by Diana Ali at Art Center Caravel, ARTE.M Association, Funchal, Madeira, Portugal 2024 & Arthall, Victoria, Gozo, Malta 2025

 (Framed and mounted photograph, 310 x 415mm, 2024)

-This project shows the transformation of a beach pebble ’stolen’ from Rye Harbour Local Nature Reserve, where according to the management plan little is natural.
-The 3D printed simulacrum interrogates the stone’s site, finding its origin indeterminate due to littoral drift - longshore transport due to waves and currents.
+This project shows the translocation of a beach pebble ’stolen’ from Rye Harbour Local Nature Reserve, where according to the management plan little is natural.
+The 3D printed simulacrum interrogates the stone’s site, finding its origin indeterminate due to littoral drift - transport due to waves and currents.

 Symbolic of migratory matters, the work further locates the issue in the tension between nature and culture.
 It references a previous age, when humankind lived as part of an environment that was venerated through iconic stones.
 A time when the coastal barrier between the UK and Europe was still a bridge.